How to Get Into Ohio State University: Acceptance Rate & Strategies

-Let’s look at the demographics of freshmen entering campus in 2019-20.
+Let’s look at the demographics of current undergraduates.

 Among non-residents, competition is stiffest among those hailing from states with endless streams of qualified applicants.
-If you are from a state in the Deep South like Alabama (3 Class of 2023 members) or Mississippi (2 members) or a less-populated state like Wyoming (0 members) or South Dakota (0 current undergrads), your location is more likely to provide a boost to your admissions chances at Ohio State.
+If you are from a state in the Deep South like Alabama or Mississippi or a less-populated state like Wyoming or South Dakota, your location is more likely to provide a boost to your admissions chances at Ohio State.

 Looking at ethnic identity, the breakdown of the undergraduate student body is as follows:

 - Hispanic: 5%

 Current international students are citizens of the following countries:

 Looking at the gender breakdown, the university presently enrolls a similar number of both men and women.